Do food labels provide any useful information about glycemic index?

 There’s a lot of debate about the healthiest ratio of carbohydrates, fat, and protein.
-I think a good rule of thumb is 40% of the calories should come from carbohydrates, 30% from fat, and around 30% from protein.
+I think a good rule of thumb is about 40% of the calories should come from carbohydrates, about 30% from fat, and around 30% from protein.
 Protein helps make meals more satiating, and that can help people lose weight or maintain a healthy weight.
 Protein also helps in maintaining the lean muscle mass during weight loss and does not raise the blood glucose levels as carbohydrates do.
-You still need about 130 grams of carbohydrates or more per day.
+You still need at least 130 grams of carbohydrates or more per day.
 Both the total amount of carbohydrates and their type matter.
 As I said, it’s especially important that the carbohydrates you consume are as unrefined as possible.

 How can food labels help?